 If you’re looking for help, please visit my Recommended Celiac Practitioner page for a list of great dieticians and health coaches specializing in gluten disorders.

 Live Your Life: I find there are many ways you can still live your life without eating gluten.
-It just requires you to plan ahead of time when traveling, and perhaps staying in a VRBO vs. a hotel so you can prepare and store your own food.
+It just requires you to plan ahead of time when traveling, and perhaps staying in a VRBO vs. a hotel so you can prepare and store your own food while away from home.

 You can still eat out, but you may have to adjust where you eat and the kinds of dishes you order.
 For example, pizza is highly cross contaminated with gluten and is not safe even if the restaurant has gluten-free crust; but ordering a piece of grilled fish and a baked potato are probably a safer option.
 (You can always enjoy pizza at home.)